Perkedel/After-Church/Documents/After Church Description Next.md

 - characteristic might seems wrong here. idk if it is.
 - is Papa Hernandez alive or not before Grevor came? idk.
 As far as I know, I believe in best ending, I would like to extend that Hernandez back, repent, and stuff like that. because, you have all the required happiness.
 - Olive bug high pitch render.
 Oh I know! you restart olive, open project again, play it little bit. then render. that should work the problem around.
+- Forgot `We Love Darktoner` easter egg in the video! but the dark mode in majority of the video should marks it.

 # Before the 4th wall is broken
 - Misfortune felt familiar scene during the intro